 To create this ownership and collaboration, people must see that they have opportunities for:

-- Fulfilment of concerns
+- Fulfillment of concerns

-The collaborative environment is created when you empower people to be involved in ideation and the discovery of solutions to problems, and help them feel responsible for their own successes.
+The collaborative environment is created when you empower people to be involved in ideation and the discovery of solutions to problems and help them feel responsible for their own successes.

 4. Align Leadership

 We all know that leadership is vital to success.
 It is impossible to steer a rudderless ship.
 Thanks to Douglas Hubbard, author of How to Measure Anything, we can put a figure on the impact of leadership on project success.